yacurry24/flavour-code-finder/README.md

-Flavour Code Finder
+# Flavour Code Finder
-A lightweight web tool to quickly find and copy product flavour codes from a comprehensive list.
-Includes fuzzy search for typos and close matches.
+A simple web app designed to quickly find and copy flavour codes from a large, curated list.
+Includes smart search with typo tolerance for easy lookup.

-Features a simple, dark-themed login system to restrict access.
-All processing happens client-side — no backend required.

-Ideal for internal use or small teams managing diverse product flavour inventories.
+Built as a lightweight, client-side tool for managing flavour inventories efficiently.
+No backend or external services needed.